javaniecampbell/unit-testing-101/packages/cart/README.md

 - after the payment is successful then an email should sent
 - Email and external services can be mocked

+Presenting on the following:
+- What I have accomplished?
+- What was my approach for this exercise?
+- What did learn or noticed while taking the approach I took?

+Baseline with a starting commit

 Focus
 -----